jmcmahon66/pi_brightness/README.md

 # pi_brightness
 Module for controlling a Raspberry Pi's external display brightness
+Writes value to "/sys/class/backlight/DEVICE/brightness", which is used by the GPU to render the display backlight brightness

 ## Compatibility
-Works on raspbian, functionality should also exist on most Linux systems Will only work if 1 device is attached as a screen
+Works on raspbian, functionality should also exist on most Linux systems
+Will only work if 1 device is attached as a screen

 ## Installation